 The Talbot is an absolute stunner, one of the loveliest inns in the land.
 It sits in a timeless village lost in a tangle of country lanes, a 15th-century coaching inn reborn for the 21st-century.
-Sweep under the carriage arch and you enter a cobbled courtyard, where life gathers in good weather.
+Sweep under the carriage arch and you enter a cobbled courtyard.
 There’s a tithe-barn sitting room with big sofas and a Sunday cinema, then the Coach House Grill, where you eat at weekends under hanging beams.
 As for the main house, weave along ancient passageways and find stone walls, rugs on wood floors, crackling log fires and a low-ceilinged bar for a pint of Butcombe.
-The restaurant has colonised several cosy rooms and delicious food flies from the kitchen, perhaps white onion and cider soup, monkfish and mussel stew, chocolate and salted caramel sundae.
+Delicious food flies from the kitchen, perhaps white onion and cider soup, monkfish and mussel stew, chocolate and salted caramel sundae.
 Bedrooms are the best, some smaller, others huge with claw-foot baths, walk-in showers and modern four-posters.
 Add lovely staff to the mix and you have a slice of heaven.
 There’s a colourful garden and great local walking, so bring your boots.
 The First World War poet, Siegfried Sassoon, is buried in the churchyard.